ewsdocker/debian-base-gui/README.md

 ____
 #### GitHub Current Source is EDGE
 The _9.6.2_ version is now under development.
-It will show itself as _EDGE_ in [Docker Tags](https://hub.docker.com/r/ewsdocker/debian-base/tags/).
-The _9.6.2_ and _EDGE_ tags are development versions of GitHub source and debian-base Docker image, respectively.
+It will show itself as _EDGE_ in [Docker Tags](https://hub.docker.com/r/ewsdocker/debian-base-gui/tags/).
+The _9.6.2_ and _EDGE_ tags are development versions of GitHub source and debian-base-gui Docker image, respectively.

-The _9.6.1_ source version (also the current [Docker Tag](https://hub.docker.com/r/ewsdocker/debian-base/tags/) version) is available from the [GitHub Tags](https://github.com/ewsdocker/debian-base/tree/9.6.1) release tree in the _Branch_/_Tags_ selector box.
+The _9.6.1_ source version (also the current [Docker Tag](https://hub.docker.com/r/ewsdocker/debian-base-gui/tags/) version) is available from the [GitHub Tags](https://github.com/ewsdocker/debian-base-gui/tree/9.6.1) release tree in the _Branch_/_Tags_ selector box.

-Documentation for the _9.6.1_ release is still available on the [debian-base wiki](https://github.com/ewsdocker/debian-base/wiki).
+Documentation for the _9.6.1_ release is still available on the [debian-base-gui wiki](https://github.com/ewsdocker/debian-base-gui/wiki).

 ____
 Pre-made docker images of **ewsdocker/debian-base-gui** is available from [ewsdocker/debian-base-gui](https://hub.docker.com/r/ewsdocker/debian-base-gui/) at [Docker Hub](https://hub.docker.com).